NazriddinDev/NazriddinDev/README.md

 - 👋 Hi, I’m @NazriddinDev
-- 👀 I’m interested in desktop programming
+- 👀 I’m interested in desktop and web programming
-- 🌱 I’m currently learning .NET7
+- 🌱 I’m currently learning .NET8
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...